SuperpowersCorp/refactorio/examples/README.md

 ![ref-xmonad-int](ref-xmonad-int.png)

-As you can see, it's not perfect*, but it's a lot better.
+As you can see, it's not perfect, but it's a lot better.

-*The main problem evidenced by this screenshot is that it picks up for example those `ratio = 1/2`'s because `1` and `2` are both integer constants that get `fromInteger 1` and `fromInteger 2`'d at compile time.
-Unfortunately I think this is unavoidable without a lot more work.
+(The main problem evidenced by this screenshot is that it picks up for example those `ratio = 1/2`'s because `1` and `2` are both integer constants that get `fromInteger 1` and `fromInteger 2`'d at compile time.
+Unfortunately I think this is unavoidable without a lot more work).

-With Refactorio you can take things a step further and filter to only the numbers that are greater than, say, 20:
+With Refactorio you can also take things a step further and filter to only the numbers that are greater than, say, 20:

 ![ref-xmonad-int-gt-20](ref-xmonad-int-gt-20.png)